 Green Man & French Horn

-I am sorry to note that Green Man & French Horn closed in early 2015.
+Update: I am sorry to report that Green Man & French Horn closed in early 2015.

 If you like the wines of the Loire, if you have a thing about quirky wines, be they natural, organic, biodynamic or maybe just made from a Ligérian grape variety that you’re unfamiliar with, or if you just like drinking wines made by men with great swards of unnecessary facial hair, then the Green Man & French Horn is a must-visit venue for you.
 I’m very keen on two of the above (I’m keeping which two close to my chest though) and so to finish off a recent trip to London I popped into this, one of several little offshoots of the quirkiest of all the UK’s quirky wine merchants, Caves de Pyrene.